 News - New regulation found after the CAMbrella deliveries:

-The Portugese government has on September 2, 2013 decided new regulation on Acupuncture, Physiotherapy, Homeopathy, Traditional Chinese Medicine (TCM), Naturopathy, Osteopathy and Chiropractic.
+The Portuguese government has on September 2, 2013 decided new regulation on Acupuncture, Phytotherapy, Homeopathy, Traditional Chinese Medicine (TCM), Naturopathy, Osteopathy and Chiropractic.
 1st Series No. 168-2-September 2013 1 Law No. 71/2013 September 2 amends law no 45/2003 of 22 August.
 The law relates to exercise of professional activities applied in unconventional therapies.
 The law applies to all professionals engaged in practice of the above listed treatments.
 Professional titles are protected and are only allowed to holders of the relevant practicing certificate.
 The ACSS (The Central Administration of Health System) organizes and maintain an updated, official register of those CAM professionals affected by the law (319).

 Notice!
 All text below is copied from the CAMbrella report - delivered Dec 31, 2012

 In this summary, you will find:

 - Direct links to the legislation of specific CAM therapies in Portugal

 - The legal and regulatory status of CAM and CAM practices in Portugal